ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 `50% of 2 * 16 cores * 2.1 GHz = 33.6 GHz available`

-Since there will be other workloads present on the ESXi servers, for example, IBM CloudDriver, VMware NSX Controller, VMware NSX Edge, using these resources we cannot satisfy the third requirement, because we need 33.6 GHz of CPU and 32 GB RAM for the two BIG-IP VMs.
+Since there will be other workloads present on the ESXi servers, for example, VMware vCenter Server, VMware NSX Controller, VMware NSX Edge, using these resources we cannot satisfy the third requirement, because we need 33.6 GHz of CPU and 32 GB RAM for the two BIG-IP VMs.

 In this case, the F5 on {{site.data.keyword.cloud_notm}} installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there are enough resources for two BIG-IP VE VMs.
 If additional resources are needed to run the F5 on {{site.data.keyword.cloud_notm}} service, you can add more ESXi servers before installing F5 on {{site.data.keyword.cloud_notm}}.